I-am-Erk/CDDA-Tilesets/doc/installation.md

 2. Extract archive once it's downloaded.
 3. Put *UltimateCataclysm* folder from extracted files into your `cataclysmdda\gfx` folder.
 It should look like: `cataclysmdda\gfx\UltimateCataclysm`.

+> [!WARNING]
-> ⚠ If you have "Missing "tile_config.json" file" error upon loading the tileset, this means that you have downloaded and extracted the source code, and **not** the tileset.
+> If you have "Missing "tile_config.json" file" error upon loading the tileset, this means that you have downloaded and extracted the source code, and **not** the tileset.

 ## Develop